karn30chavda/Personal_PortFolio/README.md

 npm run dev
 ```

-This will start the development server, typically on `http://localhost:9002` (as per your `package.json`).
-Open this URL in your browser to see the application.
+This will start the development server.
+Open the provided URL in your browser to see the application.

 ### Building for Production